cormullion/juliamonomaster/README.md

 The size of that repository is kept deliberately small.
 So everything else is in this repository.

+The source files are in Glyphs3 format.

+The SIL Open Font License (SIL/OFL) basically says you can do whatever you like with the font except:

+- sell it

+- use a different (non-SILOFL)

+- use the reserved name "JuliaMono"

 ![specimen page 1](https://github.com/cormullion/juliamonomaster/blob/master/images/specimen_1.png)

 ![specimen page 2](https://github.com/cormullion/juliamonomaster/blob/master/images/specimen_2.png)